chris-minsik-son/SQL-Case-Studies-DWD/Case Study 2 - Pizza Runner/README.md

   - [Solutions](#solutions)

 ## Introduction
-There is a new innovation in the financial industry called Neo-Banks: new aged digital only banks without physical branches.
+There is a new innovation in the financial industry called Neo-Banks: new aged digital only banks without physical branches. <br>

-<br> <br>
-Danny thought that there should be some sort of intersection between these new age banks, cryptocurrency and the data world…so he decides to launch a new initiative - Data Bank!
+Danny thought that there should be some sort of intersection between these new age banks, cryptocurrency and the data world…so he decides to launch a new initiative - Data Bank! <br>

-<br> <br>
-Data Bank runs just like any other digital bank - but it isn’t only for banking activities, they also have the world’s most secure distributed data storage platform!
+Data Bank runs just like any other digital bank - but it isn’t only for banking activities, they also have the world’s most secure distributed data storage platform! <br>
-<br> <br>

 Customers are allocated cloud data storage limits which are directly linked to how much money they have in their accounts.
-There are a few interesting caveats that go with this business model, and this is where the Data Bank team need your help!
+There are a few interesting caveats that go with this business model, and this is where the Data Bank team need your help! <br>

-<br> <br>
-The management team at Data Bank want to increase their total customer base - but also need some help tracking just how much data storage their customers will need.
+The management team at Data Bank want to increase their total customer base - but also need some help tracking just how much data storage their customers will need. <br>
-<br> <br>

 This case study is all about calculating metrics, growth and helping the business analyse their data in a smart way to better forecast and plan for their future developments!

 ## Available Data
-Because Danny had a few years of experience as a data scientist - he was very aware that data collection was going to be critical for his business’ growth.
+Because Danny had a few years of experience as a data scientist - he was very aware that data collection was going to be critical for his business’ growth. <br>
-<br> <br>

 He has prepared for us an entity relationship diagram of his database design but requires further assistance to clean his data and apply some basic calculations so he can better direct his runners and optimise Pizza Runner’s operations.

 ### Table 1: runners